Blue Peter Book Award 2015 Winner for Best Book with Facts: author Andy Seed

 What are you working on next?

 As well as The Silly Book of Side-Splitting Stuff and the Anti-Boredom Book of Brilliant Things to Do, I have just finished a third book in the series.
 It's called The Silly Book of Weird and Wacky Words and it's a collection of wordplay including jokes, riddles, games, wacky words, punny poems, nutty names and impossible tongue-twisters.
 It will be published in June.

 Check out Andy's book

-Andy Seed, Illustrated by Sarah Horne
+Author: Andy Seed Illustrator: Sarah Horne

 What has 100 legs but no sense?
 A sillipede!
 What do clouds put on after a shower?
 Thunderwear!
 Ned the Nature Nut is our guide through this collection of wildlife facts, puns and jokes for young readers.